Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: Numerical experiment

 with the periodic boundary condition $\phi_{-1} = \phi_{N-1}$, $\phi_{0} = \phi_{N}$, and $\phi_{N+1} = \phi_{1}$.
 We fixed the model parameter $N=20$ and $F=8$, with which the system has a chaotic behavior.

 We define our observables to be $g_1(t):=\phi_1(t)$, $g_2(t):= \phi_4(t)$, $g_3(t):=\phi_8(t)$, and $g_4(t)=\phi_{14}(t)$.
 We also include a constant function $g_0 =1$ because the long-time average of the observables are not zero-meaned.
 We remark that the results below are conditioned on the choice of the observables we choose.
 We use the general-purpose integrator LSODA (by \texttt{scipy.integrate.solve\_ivp}) to solve the evolutionary equation \eqref{eq:Lorenz96}.
 LSODA uses adaptive time steps for controlling the error of the numerical integration, and can handle stiff ODE systems.
 We chose a randomized initial condition, integrated the trajectory until $t=10^5$, and recorded the snapshot of the observables every $\delta=0.01$.
 The total length $t=10^5$ was deemed sufficient from the convergence of the computed correlation matrix $\bfvC$ between these chosen observables.
 We checked that the choice of the initial condition does not affect the obtained two-time correlations.
+Numerically, the trajectory is long enough such that the contribution of the initial transient behavior of the trajectory converging to the attractor is negligible.
 A short-time behavior of the dynamical system is shown in Fig.~\ref{fig:LorenzDynamics}, where the observables are highlighted.
+We numerically computed the Lyapunov exponents of the system and determined that the largest Lyapunov exponent $\approx 1.608 $, which corresponds to a Lyapunov time $\approx 1/1.608 \approx 0.622$.
+The estimated Kaplan--Yorke dimension \cite{frederickson1983LyapunovDimensionStrange} of the system is $\approx 13.37$.

 We use the collected snapshots of the observables to compute two-time correlation function up to a lag $t=10$, as shown in Fig.~\ref{fig:correlationFunctions}.
 Then, we apply Algorithm \ref{alg:1} to the the numerically computed $\bfvC\l(t\r)$ to extract the continuous-time Markov matrix